 Deep fried until golden brown on all sides.

-Remove from heat and drain off excess oil on wire cooling rack or on a plate lined with parchment paper.
+Remove from heat and drain off excess oil on a wire cooling rack or on a plate lined with kitchen paper.

 Repeat the process for the remaining scotch eggs.